-WMT Explorer courses are aimed at laypeople – that’s anyone who is not a professional medic (like a doctor or nurse).
-We’ve trained hundreds of people embarking on incredible overseas adventures who need much more in-depth training than first aid courses offer.
+WMT Explorer courses are designed for laypeople – that’s anyone who is not a professional medic (like a doctor or nurse).
+We’ve trained many hundreds of people embarking on incredible overseas adventures who need much more in-depth training than first aid courses offer.
 There are two levels of training: Far From Help and Advanced Medicine.

 Far From Help – FFH is a comprehensive 2 day foundation course that covers injuries and illnesses and includes the use of prescription medications (antibiotics, pain killers and more).

-Advanced Medicine – 4-day GOLD standard course is effectively a 2 module course (2 x 2 day courses FFH + FFH Part 2 – see below) which includes also include stapling wounds, giving injections and more.
+Advanced Medicine – 4-day GOLD standard course is effectively a 2 module course (2 x 2 day courses FFH + FFH Part 2 – see below) that also includes administering subcutaneous fluids, stapling wounds, giving intramuscular injections and more.

-To update or refresh your skills, only WMT alumni can attend Far From Help Part 2/Advanced Refresher within 2 years of completing either Far From Help or Advanced Medicine.
-Includes advanced training in invasive techniques such as stapling wounds and giving intra-muscular injections and more.
-This also revalidates your authorisation obtain prescription only medications (POMs) for a further 2 years.
+To update or refresh your WMT skills, only WMT alumni can attend Far From Help Part 2/Advanced Refresher within 2 years of completing either Far From Help or Advanced Medicine.
+Includes advanced training in invasive techniques such as administering subcutaneous fluids, stapling wounds, giving intra-muscular injections and more.
+FFH2 also revalidates your authorisation to obtain prescription only medications (POMs) for a further 2 years.

 Authorisation to obtain prescription medicines

-Authorisation to obtain prescription medications for 2 years is included in all Explorer courses.
+Authorisation to obtain a select range of prescription medications for 2 years is included in all Explorer courses.

 Course dates & fees

-Click on a course link for dates and fees or see all course dates at a glance.
+Click on a course link for dates and fees or see all Explorer Course Dates at a glance.

 Pre-requisites to attend